Making It On Your Own: Laundry

 After you've figured it out the first time, you'll be set for the rest of the year.
 Good luck!

 - Read Next

-- How to do your laundry with Circuit Life in halls Connect with us!
+- How to do your laundry with Circuit Connect with us!
+Life in halls Having some friends over?
 Living in halls?
-Don't forget your inventory form!
 Do I need a TV Licence?
-Having some friends over?
-We can FixIT!
-Have you checked out our online shop?
-Follow us on Snapchat Have you checked out your Freshers Week events?
+Follow us on Snapchat Get 25p off with our reusable Starbucks cup!

 - Going home for Christmas?
 University Becomes Women's Football Hub!
 DPS - Digital Print Services Amazon Lockers Available At All Campuses News just in...
 Consent is SEXY!